 - You want to help others in a holistic manner, treating the mind, body, and soul as one

 - You can visualize your own success in teaching people the path to emotional and bodily happiness through sustenance

 - You are motivated to step outside the box of traditional science and into alternative methods

-Another question you might have at this early stage is a more practical one: how much do nutritionists make?
+This is a practical question and needs some consideration.
 The world of nutrition is a broad one, encompassing a variety of specialties– sports nutrition, pediatric nutrition, holistic nutrition, and more – so the salary range is quite expansive.
 Depending on where you practice and with whom you work, your salary can vary greatly.

 - Become more confident in your role

 - Expand your practice to include holistic methods

 - Become a generally better and more well-rounded nutritionist or dietitian